-The results in the Risk Profile that refer to climate change have been obtained using a climate projection model based on a high emission scenario (SMHI-RCA4 model, grid spacing 0.44° - about 50 km- driven by the ICHEC-EC-EARTH model, RCP 8.5, 2006-2100) [11.12.13]
+Results presented in the Risk Profile which refer to climate change have been obtained using a climate projection model based on a high emission scenario (SMHI-RCA4 model, grid spacing 0.44° about 50 km- driven by the ICHEC-EC-EARTH model, RCP 8.5, 2006-2100).
+[12,13,14]

-This study uses a high-resolution model, accurately calibrated on the African domain.
-This allows for a better capture of climate variability, important for assessing extremes.
+This study uses a high-resolution model which has been accurately calibrated for the African domain.
+This allows for a better capture of climate variability which is key in assessing extremes.
 Regional model projections were checked for consistency against the full ensemble of available global models in the area.
-The model forecasted changes in temperature and annual precipitation by the end of the century, in line with the range of variability of the global models analyzed in the study by Alder and Hostetler [10].
+The model forecasts changes in temperature and annual precipitation by the end of the century, in line with the range of variability of the global models analyzed in the study by Alder and Hostetler [11].